Your free business.com+ membership unlocks exclusive tech deals and advisor support

 5. Evaluate management development and succession planning.

 Not meeting customers’ expectations presents a real reputational risk to your company.
-For example, you may sell out of stock too quickly or hold on to customers’ cash for too long while you wait for a new shipment of stock to arrive.
+For example, you may sell out of stock too quickly or collect payments before inventory is available while you wait for new stock to arrive.

 You might be struggling to meet demand because you don’t have the cash to purchase the necessary inventory.
-The problem might be further compounded by a general inability to predict demand levels for particular products.
+The problem might be further compounded by difficulty predicting demand levels for particular products.

 How to keep filling customer orders

 Implement CRM and inventory management systems to analyze historical sales and market trend information and better anticipate product demand.
-These tools help you track stock levels and alert you when you must order inventory items.
+These tools help you track stock levels and alert you when it’s time to reorder.

-It’s also crucial to work closely with your suppliers and stay informed about stock deliveries.
-Timely payments will help ensure your orders are fulfilled and engender goodwill, potentially giving you leverage if you must ask for extended payment terms when cash flow is slow.
+It’s also essential to work closely with your suppliers and stay informed about stock deliveries.
+Timely payments help ensure your orders are fulfilled and build goodwill, potentially giving you leverage if you need to negotiate extended payment terms during slow cash flow periods.

 1. Track inventory turnover rates by product category.